 McGovern Library has ebooks from a number of sources: EBSCO eBook Collection and Gale Virtual Reference Library.
 These collections provide access to electronic editions of books.
 Access is available off campus just like most other databases.
 Ebooks may be located by either connecting to each collection, or searching the library catalog.

-Off-campus faculty may request books, CDs, VHS tapes and DVDs, and other circulating materials to be sent to them.
-AV equipment, reference books, newspapers, journals and magazines, and microforms cannot be borrowed.
+Off-campus faculty may request books, CDs, movies, and other circulating materials to be sent to them.
+AV equipment, reference books, newspapers, journals and magazines, and microforms are not loaned out for distance course.
 Copies of articles from magazines or journals may be requested.
 For information, on requesting articles, or any materials not owned by McGovern Library see Interlibrary Loan for off-campus faculty.

 Distance Delivery Service